waynodiablo/Oystercard/pills/three_tier_architecture.md

 ![Three Tier Detail](../images/3-tier.png)

-Note, though, that there is far more complexity here than we can cover in 12 weeks.
-To master it, you will need to become a self-directed learner.
-In particular, you'll need to use your agile process to drill down further into areas where you can acquire more knowledge.
+Note, though, that there is far more complexity here than can be covered in 12 weeks.
+To master it, one has to become a self-directed learner.
+In particular, you'll need to use a careful process of reflection to drill down further into areas where you can acquire more knowledge.

 The Three Tier Architecture is the Rosetta Stone of web development.
-We want you to be great programmers and great project managers, and great team members, but critically we are focused on helping you become web developers.
+Makers wants you to become great programmers and great project managers, and great team members, but critically we are focused on helping you become web developers.
 Understanding this architecture is key.